lucthienbinh/golang_scem/README.md

 ### `go run main.go`

 There will be 2 servers at 2 ports.
-I am using port 5000 for Web and 5001 for Application.\
+I am using port 5000 for Web and port 5001 for Application.\
 We can activate or deactive authenticate for web in server environment file

 ## Project Information